 Mechanism Of Action

-The precise mechanism by which tasimelteon exerts its therapeutic effect in patients with Non24 is not known.
-Tasimelteon is an agonist at melatonin MT1 and MT2 receptors.
-These receptors are thought to be involved in the control of circadian rhythms.
+The mechanism by which tasimelteon exerts its therapeutic effect in patients with Non24 or nighttime sleep disturbances in SMS is unclear.
+However, tasimelteon is an agonist at melatonin MT1 and MT2 receptors which are thought to be involved in the control of circadian rhythms.

-HETLIOZ is an agonist at MT1 and MT2 receptors.
-HETLIOZ exhibits a greater affinity for the MT2 as compared to the MT1 receptor.
-The most abundant metabolites of HETLIOZ have less than one-tenth of the binding affinity of the parent molecule for both the MT1 and MT2 receptors.
+Tasimelteon is an agonist at MT1 and MT2 receptors with greater affinity for the MT2 as compared to the MT1 receptor (Ki = 0.304 nM and 0.07 nM, respectively).
+The major metabolites of tasimelteon have less than one-tenth of the binding affinity of the parent molecule for both the MT1 and MT2 receptors.

-The pharmacokinetics of HETLIOZ is linear over doses ranging from 3 to 300 mg (0.15 to 15 times the recommended daily dosage).
-The pharmacokinetics of HETLIOZ and its metabolites did not change with repeated daily dosing.
+The pharmacokinetics of tasimelteon is linear over doses ranging from 3 to 300 mg (0.15 to 15 times the recommended daily dosage).
+The pharmacokinetics of tasimelteon and its metabolites did not change with repeated daily dosing.

 When administered with a high-fat meal, the Cmax of tasimelteon was 44% lower than when given in a fasted state, and the median Tmax was delayed by approximately 1.75 hours.
 Therefore, HETLIOZ should be taken without food.